snipsco/snips-platform-docker/README.md

 Notes:

-- Using Windows or MacOS make sure that the PulseAudio server is allowed to use the network and audio interfaces.
+- Using Windows or MacOS, make sure that the PulseAudio server is allowed to use the network and audio interfaces.
 - Using Windows, the PulseAudio Server can be terminated using the task manager.
 - For debug purpose, remove `--daemon` flag to observe the server logs in a terminal.
 - In this example, no authentication is needed to connect to the PulseAudio Server.
 Please refer to PulseAudio [documentation](https://www.freedesktop.org/wiki/Software/PulseAudio/Documentation/User/Network/#index2h2) for other authentication methods.